Skip to Content

 Once you start picking banana peppers, you’ll probably have more than you know what to do with.
 Here are a few excellent ways to use your banana peppers up:

 • Pickle them.
-Use our pickled banana pepper recipe to make the most delicious, crunchy snack.
+Try our pickled banana pepper recipe to make the most delicious, crunchy snack.
 These are perfect on sandwiches, in salads, or on cheese and crackers.
-This is also a great way to preserve your banana peppers for many weeks.
+This is also a great way to preserve your banana peppers for months in the refrigerator.

 • Stuff them.
-Want a milder version of a jalapeño popper?
 Try stuffing your banana peppers with the same mixture and roasting to savory perfection.
+There are many ways to stuff banana peppers to delicious perfection.

 • Freeze them.
 If you want a quick way to preserve your harvests for later use, try freezing them.
 We use a vacuum sealer to freeze our pepper harvests every year.
 The frozen peppers can be roasted or fried, straight out of the freezer.